swcarpentry-ja/carpentries-coc/topic_folders/hosts_instructors/instructor_tips.md

 **Read through the Instructor Guide for the Lesson**

-Most Software Carpentry lessons include a guide for instructors.
+Most Carpentries lessons include a guide for instructors.
 These are great for novices preparing to teach a lesson for the first time.
 As an example, see the [instructor notes](http://swcarpentry.github.io/shell-novice/guide/) for the Software Carpentry [Unix Shell](http://swcarpentry.github.io/shell-novice/) lesson.
 Find instructor notes for other lessons through the **Extras** menu on each lesson's home page.

 **Pick Exercises**